xinaam/sdk-sample-ios/README.md

 -   partnerCode : a valid partner code string
 -   environment : a MzaaloEnvironment enum with values STAGING or PRODUCTION
 -   onSuccess : Callback block for Success
--   onFailure : Callback block for Failure eturns an error String
+-   onFailure : Callback block for Failure returns an error String

 Example: